szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 You'll notice that our message is enclosed in `()` (parentheses) as well as `""` double quotations marks.
 You'll understand why as we continue: this indicates part of the _syntax_, or the rules that define the structure of the JavaScript language.

 You will also notice that there is a `;`(semicolon) after the `alert` command.
 Not including the semicolon won't throw an error, but it is good practice to include after each command, or statement--after each single instruction given to the console.
 You'll see more examples of this (and learn when _not_ to include semicolons) as we progress.
-For now, make sure to __include the semicolon__ at the end of each line of code.
+For now, just make sure to __include the semicolon__ at the end of each line of code.

 ### Using Your Browser's Console